FredKSchott/snowpack/www/_template/concepts/hot-module-replacement.md

 - CSS Modules
 - JSON

+## Fast Refresh

-In addition, Snowpack also supports **Fast Refresh** for most popular frameworks like React, Preact and Svelte.
+In addition to normal HMR, Snowpack also supports **Fast Refresh** for most popular frameworks like React, Preact and Svelte.
 Fast Refresh is a framework-specific enhancement to HMR, which applies single file updates in a way that preserves component state across updates.
 Changes to a `Timer` component, for example, would be applied without resetting the components internal state.

-Fast Refresh makes your development even faster, especially when working on popups and other secondary view states that normally would require a click to re-open or re-visit after every change.
+Fast Refresh makes development even faster, especially when working on popups and other secondary view states that normally would require a click to re-open or re-visit after every change.

 ### Enabling HMR with Fast Refresh